 The Great Loop Route

-The primary waterways on the basic Great Loop route include:
+The primary waterways on the basic Great Loop Route:

-- The Atlantic Ocean from Cape May to New York Harbor (or sometimes inland waterways through New Jersey)
+- The Atlantic Ocean from Cape May to New York Harbor: Often used when navigating from Delaware Bay to New York.
+Some boaters opt for inland waterways in New Jersey to avoid open water.

-- The Oswego Canal (or continue on the Erie Canal to Lake Erie)
+- The Oswego Canal: Allows access from the Erie Canal to Lake Ontario, a popular Great Loop route.

 The Great Loop Boating Map